 Kula for Karma

-runs 30-40 weekly programs per year, including Kula Care, its hospital-based programs.
+currently runs over 60 weekly classes, including Kula Care, its hospital-based programs.
 Kula's classes are tailored for populations facing physical and mental health challenges, at no cost to the participants.

 Kula for Karma has a vision of seeing therapeutic yoga and meditation accepted as a healing tool in hospitals and other facilities throughout the country.
 As such, Kula dedicates time and resources to identifying hospitals, schools, clinics, senior care facilities, shelters, and other locations where populations will benefit from its programs.
 Current programs are geared towards adults and children with cancer, veterans, seniors, at-risk youth, adults in recovery, survivors of domestic violence, caregivers, and prisoners.